sykeben/sykeben.github.io/README.md

+### The webpage is currently undergoing major changes, so pardon our dust.

 ## About Me
 I am an indipendent developer, currently in High School, who is familiar with languages such as: Batch/Shell Scripts, Python 3, HTML, CSS, and most importantly, C++.
 I like to make DIY projects, like a Raspberry Pi media server, or even an Arduino Smart Door Lock.
 I have found GitHub to be a huge, important tool to a developer like me.
 Feel free to check out some of my projects!